 Gray- or Black-Stained Boards

-Cupping is the phenomenon where hardwood begins to cave in down the middle of each plank.
-More often than not, this is the result of water damage.
-It’s particularly common in regions that get a lot of humidity.
+Cupping occurs when hardwood begins to cave in down the middle of each plank.
+More often than not, this is the result of water damage and is particularly common in regions that get a lot of humidity.
 If cupping is caught early, sanding can even out the planks enough to fix the problem.

 Walking barefoot around the house shouldn’t be dangerous.
 In homes where splinters have become a problem in the home, it means the floors have become too worn and the exposed wood is damaged.
 Refinishing the floor’s surface will buff away the splintered surface and seal it against further damage.